spectrocloud/librarium/packages/docs/content/04-clusters/2-vmware-clusters.md

 ---
 # Overview

 Spectro Cloud SaaS does not need direct access to the VMware environment.
-A private cloud gateway needs to be setup within the VMware environment, to facilitate  communication between Spectro Cloud SaaS and the vcenter, to create and delete target k8s clusters.
+A Private Cloud Gateway needs to be setup within the VMware environment, to facilitate communication between the Spectro Cloud SaaS and the vCenter, to create and delete target kubernetes clusters.

 The Private Gateway supports going through an optional Proxy server to talk to Spectro Cloud.
-If configured through proxy, the Proxy server needs to support both http proxy and socks proxy.
+If the Gateway is configured to use proxy, the Proxy server needs to support both HTTP(S) proxy and SOCKS proxy.

-A HAProxy Load balancer VM will be created for each of the k8s cluster, as the LB for apiserver endpoint.
+A HAProxy Load balancer VM will be created for each of the kubernetes clusters, as the LB for the apiserver endpoints.

 ![vmware_cluster_architecture.png](vmware_cluster_architecture.png)

-# Prerequisites - vSphere
+# Prerequisites

 Spectro Cloud supports vSphere 6.5 or 6.7 [Update 3](https://www.vmware.com/products/vsphere.html)